ShanaryS/real-estate-calculator-bot/output/README.md

 Use errors.log for troubleshooting.
 Usually there will be a unique case not considered by the get_property_info.py web scraper.

-URLs in ignored_urls.txt prevents adding a specific property URL from a Search URL.
+URLs in ignored_urls.txt prevents adding a specific property URL and properties from a Search URL.
 After ignoring a property, refresh search URLs.